arYonefO/hunter/README.md

   - http://1amsf.com/mobile/about-mobile/

 ### Leaflet version
-  -Implement location detection
-  -onClick event (look into marker behaviour and see what can be done there) -Replicate autocomplete location search using Redis, a city dataset and JS -Pick 20 cities to be the random start cities for the app
+  -onClick event (look into marker behaviour and see what can be done there) -Legend or control?

   -Create separate page for leaflet version **Done -Implement display of data **Done
   -Heatmap for overall layer **Done
+  -Pick 20 cities to be the random start cities for the app **Done -Replicate autocomplete location search using Redis, a city dataset and JS **Done -Implement location detection **Done